ucsb-cs8-s18/ucsb-cs8-s18.github.io/_labWIP/lab03.md

 Here are the items we'll be looking for as we assign those thirty points:

-1. Did you add a third test cases for `areaRect` with different values from the other two?
+1. (5 pts) Did you add a third test cases for `areaRect` with different values from the other two?

-TODO: Continue this.
+2. (5 pts) Did you add two more test cases for `isString`?
+3. (5 pts) Do you have test cases for `isNumber`?
+4. (15 pts) Do you test cases for countX that cover upper and lower case X, as well as at least one cases of passing a parameter that isn't a string?